uwmadison-chm/mindpulse_endpoint_poc/README.md

 - Content-Type: `multipart/form-data`
 - Files must be named according to the pattern "{subject_hash}_{timestamp}.{ext}" -- subject_hash is an 8-hex-digit hash identifying the subject, and {timestamp} is an epoch time with millisecond precision. {ext} will generally, but not necessarily, be an image extension
 - Files not matching this pattern will be logged but not saved.
-- Files in a batch should have the same subject_hash but it's not a problem if they don't
+- Files in a batch will generally have the same subject_hash but it's not a problem if they don't

 **Example using curl:**
 ```bash